klauspost/compress/s2/README.md

 Lengths are stored as little endian values.

-The first copy of a block cannot be a repeat offset.
+The first copy of a block cannot be a repeat offset and the offset is not carried across blocks in streams.

 Default streaming block size is 1MB.